rajatkantinandi/React-Native-ChatApp/README.md

 #### To Contribute

 - Clone the repo
-- Create a new branch with "Fix-<your-fix>" or "Feature-<your-feature>"
+- Create a new branch with "Fix-&lt;your-fix&gt;" or "Feature-&lt;your-feature&gt;"
 - To test your chatkit instance create an account at [Pusher.com](https://dashboard.pusher.com/accounts/sign_up "Sign Up @pusher") & create your chatkit instance
 - Rename the "credentials.1.js" to "credentials.js" & put your &lt;instance-locator&gt;, &lt;server-key&gt;, &lt;instance-id&gt; & &lt;your-test-token-provider-url&gt;in the file & save the file
 - npm install to install all dependencies